-I bought some mesh zip pockets about 6” x 10” off ebay costing next to nothing from China.
-I zip-yied one to the back of the backrest.
-A handy way to ensure the air bag, K-Pump adapter and a couple of zip ties are always in the packraft.
+I bought some mesh zip pockets about 6” x 10” off eBay costing next to nothing from China.
+I zip-tied one to the back of the backrest.
+A handy way to ensure the airbag, K-Pump adapter and a couple of zip ties are always in the packraft.

 Quicker detach seat base.
 I replaced the knotted-in laces with long, thin unzipped zip-ties threaded through the holes to make the seat easier to remove for land use or for drying and cleaning the boat.
 Any similar plastic wire-like thing will do, as long as there is no puncture risk.
 But it’s still not clip-off easy.
 I have a better idea.

 For the same reason I stuck some hazard tape on the skeg.
-I also threaded a reusable zip tie througn a hole in the back so it can be securly attached to the boat when packing up, but in fact, unlike my IKs, on the Nomad a skeg is not essential to make it track well.
+I also threaded a reusable zip tie through a hole in the back so it can be securely attached to the boat when packing up, but in fact, unlike my IKs, on the Nomad a skeg is not essential to make it track well.

-I added some side lines.
-Handy handles when manhandling the boat, and also useful to tuck in the paddle securely while controlling a sail.
+I added some sidelines; handy handles when manhandling the boat, and also useful to tuck in the paddle securely across your lap while controlling a sail.
 Or course having the mounting points pre-fitted makes all this much easier.